mdeforestbrown/https-github.com-mdeforestbrown-challenge-pseudonymization-avimoondra/INSTRUCTIONS.md

 ## Features

 - Splits patient data into separate PII and health data files
-- Generates unique PIDs in the format XXX-XXX-XXX (where X is [1-9A-Z])
+- Generates unique PIDs in the format XXX-XXX-XXX (where X is [1-9A-Z]) and includes them in each file so records can be cross referenced.
-- Calculates patient ages based on date of birth

 ## Prerequisites